omahacodeschool/ruby-prompt__hashes/lib/hashes.md

 # How would you perform an operation on every element inside a Hash?

 You'd use the each method.
 So, if you had a hash wherein you wanted to increase all your values (assuming they're integers) by a value of 1, you could type something like hash.each do |key, value| and specify in the block hash[key] = value  + 1.
-It's worth noting that this change is superficial.
-It doesn't actually change the values in the hash, it just performs a given action or set of actions on them.
+It's worth noting that this change is NOT superficial.
+It does actually change the values in the hash.
+However, if you were to have the code in the block say something like puts value + 1, this would not actually change the original hash but would instead just display the values in the hash increased by one.
+Methods like print or puts don't actually return data, they just display it.

 # How would you change the value of a particular element in a Hash?